Internet of Things — Leap towards a hyper-connected world

 Telemedicine and healthcare delivery in hard-to-reach geographies and rural areas is another aspect of IoT being employed for personal as well as community healthcare.

 IoT is everywhere!
-Device manufacturers are connecting devices to the IoT, using additive manufacturing (3D printing), producing wearable electronics (“smart” clothing, skin-adhered sensors) making remote and continuous monitoring of a patient’s health possible.
+Device are connecting devices to the IoT, using additive manufacturing (3D printing), producing wearable electronics (“smart” clothing, skin-adhered sensors) making remote and continuous monitoring of a patient’s health possible.
 With an aging world population, the rise of chronic diseases and their treatment costs, and the shortage of medical staff for long-term care, medical care will likely be migrating, in part, from hospitals to home care.
 IoT resonates well with this shift and will be at the forefront of healthcare of the future.

 Data Explosion!